andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/ui-work/working-with-unwind-segues-programmatically-in-swift.md

 ---
 <small>Updated on September 20, 2016 – Xcode 8 & Swift 3.0</small>

 Navigating between screens is a critical component to building iOS applications.
 The mechanism for navigation in Storyboard-based applications is the _segue_.
 Using segues, we can travel ahead to the next screen, which is extremely common.
-We can also travel _backward_ in the screen &#8220;navigation stack&#8221; by programming a special kind of segue called an _unwind_ segue.
+We can also travel _backward_ in the screen "navigation stack&#8221; by programming a special kind of segue called an _unwind_ segue.

-Embedding a view controller inside a navigation controller gives us some built-in forward and backward navigation, so you may be asking, &#8220;What's the need for an unwind segue??&#8221;
+Embedding a view controller inside a navigation controller gives us some built-in forward and backward navigation, so you may be asking, "What's the need for an unwind segue??&#8221;

-Well, suppose that we need to programmatically _trigger_ the backward navigation, based on an interaction with something other than the default &#8220;back&#8221; button on the navigation bar.
+Well, suppose that we need to programmatically _trigger_ the backward navigation, based on an interaction with something other than the default "back&#8221; button on the navigation bar.
 How would you do it?
 Yep – you've got it: by using an unwind segue.

 This is a walk-through of how to work with unwind segues programmatically in Swift.